randomor/randomor.github.io/@randomor/zenjournal.md

    - Safeguard the continuity of your journal with straightforward backup and restore functionality.
    - Own your data: unzip the backup JSON file for complete control and the ability to manipulate your logs as you please.

-9. **One Tap to Everything**
+9. **Share to Anywhere**
-   - Access options to copy or share an entry with a single tap, whether it's a specific moment, an entire day, or sending it to your note-taking app, blog, or beyond.
+   - Copy or share an entry with a single tap, whether it's a specific moment, an entire day, or sending it to your note-taking app, blog, or beyond.

 10. **Dark & Light Modes**
     - Default Dark Mode offers a visually comfortable and focus-enhancing setting, with an easily accessible Light Mode for those who prefer it.